bio-ontology-research-group/BORD/readme.md

 ## Training
 1. Run the train.sh script

-it requires the output from the previous step which can be run twice to create training and development sets
+it requires the output from the previous step which can be run twice: The first one to create training and another to create the development sets

 For the sake of the example we use the file twice
 ```